 This is a live, interactive meeting.
 Click here https://zoom.us/meeting/register/tJUvceuvqDMqHNK-T5zvuSNEkoM5Xbin1UUb

-to register for this event, or click "Register Here" above.
+to register to receive the Zoom link, or click "Register Here" above.

 Hermit Crab essays borrow their forms from other kinds of communication (think personal ads, medical charts, syllabi, album liner notes).
 While this has become a popular form in creative nonfiction, the technique has applications for poetry and fiction as well.
 This workshop will feature some examples of Hermit Crab writing, provide some prompts to promote it, and will offer ideas for incorporating it into fiction, nonfiction, and poetry writing projects.
 We will do several writing "sprints" inspired by Hermit Crab prompts throughout the workshop.